FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 | ab818bc6e69c | bridge                   | bridge | local |
 | 66372c0553ca | capstone-project_default | bridge | local |

 After finding the *NETWORK ID* for the **capstone-project_default**, use it to find the IPv4 hosts for the three containers in the project by running `docker network inspect <network ID>` (in this example the command is `docker network inspect 66372c0553ca`).
-The output in the terminal is a JSON-formatted description of the Docker container network, where the interesting part can be found within the "Containers"-part:
+The output in the terminal is a JSON-formatted description of the Docker container network, where the interesting part can be found within the "Containers"-section:

 ```
 "Containers": {